idlab-discover/ConCap/README.md

 - **Environment Variables**:
   - `$INPUT_FILE`: The file path to the pcap file to be processed.
   - `$OUTPUT_FILE`: The file path where the processing results should be written.
-This file will be downloaded by `containercap`.
+This file will be downloaded by `concap`.
   - `$INPUT_FILE_NAME`: A unique value for each scenario, equal to the filename of `$INPUT_FILE` without the '.pcap' extension.

 ### Important Considerations